 Participation Request: The Community Council believes it has constructively influenced and supported the gradual improvement that residents have observed.
 However, it believes it has only limited potential to support further improvement without forming closer and more collaborative relationships with relevant Council departments and bodies such as the Multi Agency Group for Hampden events.

-Participation Request Reponse: Decision Notice Mount Florida Community Council [17kb]
+Participation Request Response: Decision Notice Mount Florida Community Council [17kb]

 Participation Request: Craigton Community Council submitted a participation request to participate in the decision making process surrounding events in Bellahouston Park.